GoogleCloudPlatform/podcast/README.md

 # Contents of the repository

-You will find three directories in the repository, `dev`. `go`, and `site`.
+You will find three directories in the repository, `dev`. `ga_handler`, and `site`.

 - dev:
-- go: an App Engine module written in Go used to
+- ga_handler: an App Engine module written in Python used to send events to Google Analytics
 - site: the [hugo](https://gohugo.io) structure that generates the static website

 ## dev: website development